West Haven at a Glance

 10.6 square miles.

-Revolutionary War patriot watching approaching British warship from Bradley Point.
+Revolutionary War militiaman Thomas Painter watching an approaching British frigate from atop Savin Rock.

 To be a diverse community that embraces the changing needs and expectations of our residents through respect for people, preserving the shoreline, and creating a prosperous and safe community.

 The mission of the government of West Haven is to provide our residents with open, honest and fiscally stable stewardship of the city through a system of checks and balances that ensures compassionate leadership in meeting the needs of our people.
 This stewardship is based on the following core principles: